 - Doctor of Philosophy (PhD) – Course Structure | Apply Now

-- Maestro Eduardo DIAZMUñOZ - Chair of Conducting
+- Professor Eduardo DIAZMUñOZ - Chair of Conducting

-- Dr Neil MCEWAN - Senior Lecturer of Conducting, Music Education and Choirs
+- Dr Neil MCEWAN - Associate Professor of Conducting, Music Education, Musicology and Choirs

 - Mr Stephen MOULD - Lecturer in Conducting and Opera Studies and Chair of Opera Production